 Not only does this create a memorable moment for your couple and their guests, it gives you plenty of opportunities to capture candid and genuine expressions.
 The important part of these shots is to know the challenges you may face between the sparklers, additional lights, and the setup.
-So you can provide your clients with excellent images, here are 6 incredible ways to capture the sparkler exit.
+So you can provide your clients with excellent images, here are 6 incredible ways to capture the sparkler wedding photos.

 1. Capture the Genuine Emotions